Main Content

 Tip

 Neural networks expect input data with a specific layout.
-For example, vector-sequence classification networks typically expect a vector-sequence representations to be t-by-c arrays, where t and c are the number of time steps and channels of sequences, respectively.
+For example, vector-sequence classification networks typically expect vector-sequence representations to be t-by-c arrays, where t and c are the number of time steps and channels of sequences, respectively.
 Neural networks typically have an input layer that specifies the expected layout of the data.

 For more information, see Deep Learning Data Formats.

-Numeric Array, dlarray Object, or Cell Array
+Numeric Array, Categorical Array, dlarray Object, or Cell Array

-For cell array input, the cell array must be an N-by-1 cell array of numeric arrays or dlarray objects, where N is the number of observations.
-The size and shape of the numeric arrays or dlarray objects that represent sequences depend on the type of sequence data and must be consistent with the InputDataFormats argument.
+The size and shape of the numeric arrays, categorical arrays, or dlarray objects that represent sequences depend on the type of sequence data and must be consistent with the InputDataFormats argument.

 DataLayout